18F/raktabija/README.md

 * Set the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION`.
 The default AMI is configured assuming your default region is `us-east-1` - you'll need to change it if not.
 * Run `aws configure list` and ensure it is using the credentials from your environment, as set in the previous step.
 Bad things will happen if you have previously entered different credentials using `aws configure`.
 * Type `./go -n email_address environment_name chandika_host` at the shell (see the Usage section below for the meaning of these arguments).
+* The first time you run Raktabija, look out for two important parameters the script will spit out.
+First, the credentials to log in to gocd.
+These will be on a line that begins `Credentials for Go:`.
+Second, the URL that gocd will be listening on, which will be the last thing the script prints to standard out.

 The `go` script uses Terraform to set up a VPC which will be used by Packer to build an AMI with Go, Terraform, Packer, and AWS CLI.
 It then runs Packer to create the AMI.
 Finally, Terraform sets up a VPC containing an autoscale group with a single instance of the AMI we just created.
 This instance has the Power User role in the AWS account, which gets picked up by Terraform running on the instance.